 Husky helped pioneer ethanol production for use in ethanol-blended gasoline, starting almost 30 years ago.
 We currently operate two ethanol plants, one in Minnedosa, Manitoba and the other in Lloydminster, Saskatchewan.
 With total production of up to 300 million litres per year, we are Western Canada’s largest manufacturer and marketer of fuel-grade ethanol.

 At the Lloydminster plant, we capture up to 250 tonnes a day of CO2 to aid in enhanced oil recovery, which involves CO2 being injected into reservoirs to increase oil production.
 The use of this carbon capture technology allows for the production of some of the lowest carbon intensity ethanol in Canada.
-From 2012 to 2018, 469,000 tonnes of CO2 was captured at our Lloydminster Ethanol Plant.
+From 2012 to 2018, 469,000 tonnes of CO2 were captured at our Lloydminster Ethanol Plant.

 We continue to evaluate additional carbon capture technologies, including at our Pikes Peak South thermal project where we have been testing technology capturing CO2 from a once-through steam generator.
 One pilot underway since 2015 is capturing up to 30 tonnes per day, and a third-party demonstration pilot using different technology has been capturing 0.5 tonnes per day, with plans to increase capacity to 30 tonnes per day beginning in 2019.
 We believe these technologies have the potential to reduce carbon capture costs and reduce the carbon intensity of heavy oil production.